fordsfords/tgen/README.md

 Here's an example of using the 'repl' instruction:

 ````
-./um_tgen -a 2 -g -x um.xml -t topic1 -s "repl"
+./tgen_test -t 2 -s "repl"
 repl?
 ````
-The "um_tgen" command has created the context and the source, and is now waiting for you to enter a command.
+The "tgen_test" command has created the tgen instance and is now waiting for you to enter a command.
 For example, type a "sendc" command to send a message:
 ````